pawelgrzybek/pawelgrzybek.com/content/posts/2018-04-30-configure-a-local-wordpress-development-on-macos-from-scratch.md

 ## Enjoy WordPressing

 Voilà!
 We ended up with a robust local environment for your Wordpress development.
 You can easily run other frameworks like [Laravel](https://laravel.com/) on this setup with ease.
 I hope that you found this article helpful.

+I almost forgot!
+Thanks a ton for proofreading to [Marcin Krzemiński](https://twitter.com/krzeminskinet) who gave me tons of great advices how to make this article better.
+I highly advice this dude for any Wordpress related stuff — he knows his craft!

 Until next time!